milasterb/leia/README.md

 | `get_team_status` | Who is busy with what right now + recent completed work |
 | `recall_workspace_memory` | Search the shared per-session memory (human's and agent's work alike) |

-Registration is defensive across spec revisions: `registerTool()` per tool when available, `provideContext({ tools })` as a fallback, and a visible hint when the browser exposes neither.
+Registration is defensive across spec revisions: the WebMCP preview has moved where it lives on the browser object between Chrome Canary builds (`navigator.modelContext` in earlier drafts, `document.modelContext` in some current ones), so the client checks both. `registerTool()` is used when available, `provideContext({ tools })` as an older-spec fallback, with a visible hint in the UI when the browser exposes neither.

 ## Architecture